NathanHynes/CV/README.md

 * Consistent TDD and debugging processes.

 ### Problem solving/troubleshooting
 * My background in Technical Support has provided me with strong troubleshooting and problem-solving skills.
 I love being provided with a problem/issue and finding ways to solve them.
-I believe this is key when it comes to coding and web development especially when TDD and during planning.
+I believe this is key when it comes to coding and web development especially when TDD'ing and during planning.
 It allows you to take a step back from the task or issue (especially when things are going wrong), find a fresh approach and apply critical thinking to provide a solution.

 ### Attention to detail
 * Whether this be when playing/recording music or coding, I have developed a keen eye for detail.
 This helps when looking at the bigger picture and understanding how each part of the script should work together and also when debugging software.